 ● What decisions do you need to make?

 There aren’t any wrong answers to these questions, and your perspective may change as you learn more about yourself over time.
 But if you’re still basking in the glow from a motivation seminar or the latest self-help book, that in itself won’t solve anything.
 These questions add a dose of realism into the mix so we’re ready to execute.

-Excitement with no action solves nothing.
+Excitement without action solves nothing.

 2. The Financial Checkup is Your Friend